Does marriage or divorce affect a will?

 Your family circumstances have changed in other ways (birth of children, caring responsibilities)

-You want to ensure your estate reflects your current priorities and relationships
+Some people wish to ensure their estate reflects their current priorities and relationships.

 If a will is not updated after major life events, disputes can arise.
 For example, if you marry and don't make a new will, your entire previous will is revoked, meaning you may die intestate (without a valid will).
 This can lead to complications, delays in administering your estate, and potential family conflict over who should inherit.